goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.2.
 Increase the observability using smart logging

-**TL;DR:** Logs can be a dumb warehouse of debug statements or the enabler of a beautiful dashboard that tells the story of your app.
+**אמ;לק:** Logs can be a dumb warehouse of debug statements or the enabler of a beautiful dashboard that tells the story of your app.
 Plan your logging platform from day 1: how logs are collected, stored and analyzed to ensure that the desired information (e.g. error rate, following an entire transaction through services and servers, etc) can really be extracted

 **Otherwise:** You end up with a black box that is hard to reason about, then you start re-writing all logging statements to add additional information